 Host/Manager/MC for monthly WCS Song Writer Competition in Redwood City, San Jose and Palo Alto.
 Producer of the Palo Alto Chapter WCS monthly Song Writer Competition TV Show taped at the Midpen Media Center in Palo Alto.
 Other Experience: General Manager of American Records (30 store Retail Record Store Chain) Southern California.
 Owner of American Records (2 Stores) in Orange County.
 20+ Years in Hi-Tech Sales/Marketing in Silicon Valley.

-Edward R. Hearn, Attorney/Author/former President of West Coast Songwriters.
+Edward R. Hearn, Attorney/Author/Past President of West Coast Songwriters

 Ned’s practice concentrates on the entertainment, Internet, and computer software businesses.
 A partial listing of past and present clients include: